AtmosSci-DLESM/DLESyM/README.md

     - `OUTPUT_FILE` is where logs, stdout, stderr will be piped.
 Commenting this line out will sent these directly to your terminal session.
     - The remaining parameters should be fine as default values for now.

-3. Time to run the simulation and wait:
+3. Time to run the simulation:

     ```sh
     ./scripts/example_100yr_forecasts_12init.sh